The 24 best VR games of all time (so far)

 Genre: Shooter

-For Sega veteran Tetsuya Mizuguchi, a visit to the Zurich Street Parade was a real revival experience.
-In 2001, the Sega Rally maker processed his impressions from 1994 into Rez – an astonishingly psychedelic and musical rail shooter for the time.
+For Sega veteran Tetsuya Mizuguchi, a visit to the Zurich Street Parade was a true revival experience.
+In 2001, the Sega Rally maker turned his impressions from 1994 into Rez — a surprisingly psychedelic and musical rail shooter for its time.

-Meanwhile, the VR versions of Monstars Inc. and Resonair are the most beautiful way to dive into the colorful flashing techno world – including a new VR level.
-Here, you’ll float along pre-determined paths through bizarre 360-degree levels, complete with equally bizarre creatures.
+Meanwhile, the VR versions of Monstars Inc. and Resonair are the best way to immerse yourself in the colorful, flashing techno world — including a new VR level.
+You'll float along predetermined paths through bizarre 360-degree levels filled with equally bizarre creatures.
 Turn giant bosses into colorful fireworks by aiming crosses and combos.
-The techno beat of the Rez soundtrack hammers along with it.
+The techno beat of the Rez soundtrack hammers along.

 Buy Rez Infinite here: